Masters of Sex

 So yeah, it was a lot to deal with in one episode.

-Masters of Sex is at its best when it focuses on one or two characters at a time.
+is at its best when it focuses on one or two characters at a time.
 Bill’s fears about parenthood are always fascinating, and of course the Ethan-Virginia-Bill-Libby love square is something that needs to be explored further, but cramming a half a dozen different threads into a single episode—especially one that tries so hard to beat us over the head with a metaphor—is not the right move.
 And throwing a new potential romance between two minor characters into the mix with just two episodes left in the season?
 C’mon, Masters of Sex, focus!

 Here’s hoping “Fallout” is a temporary setback in what has otherwise been an impressive turnaround in the second half of the season.
 Comparing recent episodes (besides this one, of course) to the show’s first few outings is like looking at night and day, and despite (or perhaps thanks to) the huge plot dump that was “Fallout,” there’s still a lot to tie up before Masters of Sex wraps for the year.
 If it can shift its attention back to the stories we care about and stop miming other period dramas, there’s still the possibility that Masters of Sex can end the season as this year’s Most Improved series.